GMCSuspension

 What actually happened

 Google Merchant Center and Google Shopping are connected but separate systems.
 Your Merchant Center account holds your product feed and your store's compliance status.
 Google Shopping ads pull from that feed.
-When Merchant Center suspends your account — not a campaign, the whole account — Shopping ads stop for every product in your catalogue.
+When Merchant Center suspends your account (the whole account, not a single campaign), Shopping ads stop for every product in your catalogue.

 Suspensions are triggered by policy violations Google detects when it crawls your site and reviews your feed.
 These checks run continuously.
 A site change you made weeks ago, or a feed update, or a new product you added, could have triggered an automated policy check that flagged a violation.